-The current Municipal Drinking Water Licence (MDWL) and Drinking Water Works Permit (DWWP) were issued on June 25th, 2021, and are valid until June 24th, 2026 with the application for renewal due December 21st, 2025.
+The current Municipal Drinking Water Licence (MDWL) and Drinking Water Works Permit (DWWP) were issued on June 25th, 2021, and are valid until June 24th, 2026, with the application for renewal due December 21st, 2025.

-The Permit to Take Water (PTTW) is valid until March 31st, 2024.
+In 2024 a new Permit to Take Water (PTTW) was issued and is valid until March 22, 2034.

-Accreditation 3rd Party -certification audit:
+Accreditation 3rd Party -Certification Audit:

 The objective of the certification audit is to determine whether the Drinking Water Quality Management System (QMS) is conforming to the requirements of the MECP DWQMS.
-The audit of the Millbrook Drinking Water System Operational Plan was conducted by an NSF auditor on August 11th, 2022.
-There were five non-conformances found during this audit and there were 6 opportunities for improvement (OFI) noted during the audit.
-The non-conformances were investigated and corrected satisfactorily.
-OFIs will be reviewed for consideration in the DWQMS operational plan review.
+The audit of the Millbrook Drinking Water System Operational Plan was conducted by an NSF auditor on August 16, 2024.
+This audit found that there was a minor non-conformance in relation to how the internal audit was performed.
+Specifically, the internal audit records did not show that two elements of the DWQMS were included in the internal audit.
+To rectify this a new audit checklist was developed to ensure all elements were documented in the internal audit.